socalrug/hackathon-2021-04/README.md

 ## Saturday Evening Challenge Event

 On Saturday evening, we will have an hour long data challenge event, to take a break from the main hackathon work.
-This will be an opportunity to interact with other participants outside of your team, practice your data hacking skills on a new data set, a win prizes.
+This will be an opportunity to interact with other participants outside of your team, practice your data hacking skills on a new data set, and win prizes.

 ## Resources